Amazon Tax Information Interview and IRS Annual Reporting FAQ

 A: The tax interview is asking for your tax information, including your tax identification number.
 We do not require you to input Amazon's EIN.
 For more information on tax identification numbers, please consult your tax advisor.

 A: Union for Gamers requires all U.S. payees, including non-profit and tax-exempt organizations, to provide their U.S. taxpayer information through our short online tax interview accessible from the Dashboard.
 You will be required to provide your U.S. tax identification number.

 - Your nine-digit federal tax identification number is your Social Security Number (SSN),

 - Employer Identification Number (EIN), or

 - Individual Tax Identification Number (ITIN)

-A: Curse requires all non-U.S. payees to provide valid taxpayer identification information by taking the tax information interview to certify your non-U.S. status by completing IRS Form W-8 or Form 8233.
+A: Union for Gamers requires all non-U.S. payees to provide valid taxpayer identification information by taking the tax information interview to certify your non-U.S. status by completing IRS Form W-8 or Form 8233.
 A taxpayer identification number (TIN) is not required unless you wish to claim a reduced rate of withholding tax.